sagemath/sagewiki_to_gh-2022-10-10/dayscambridge2/edu.md

-= Sage Days 18 Education Day Projects =
+# Sage Days 18 Education Day Projects

-== Fix Cayley Tables of Groups ==
+## Fix Cayley Tables of Groups

-People: ''Rob Beezer''
+People: _Rob Beezer_

 Cayley tables are broken for groups (its in Trac - Jason discovered the problem), seemingly far too complicated with calls to GAP, and it produces symbolic matrices (overkill?).
-See http://trac.sagemath.org/sage_trac/ticket/7340
+See <a href="http://trac.sagemath.org/sage_trac/ticket/7340">http://trac.sagemath.org/sage_trac/ticket/7340</a>

 I have working code for what I will probably call "operation tables."
 General enough they could be used for both addition and multiplication tables of a ring.
 Unfinished code is posted on Trac and maybe somebody would want to help/advise on what might be desired as I try to do this right.
-It'd motivate me to finish it.  http://trac.sagemath.org/sage_trac/ticket/7555
+It'd motivate me to finish it.  <a href="http://trac.sagemath.org/sage_trac/ticket/7555">http://trac.sagemath.org/sage_trac/ticket/7555</a>

 So this is definitely a project that has education as its audience.

 Maybe Karl-Dieter has some symbolic/calculus/maxima projects that are worth tackling quickly?